alarrabee/100-days/log.md

 **Thoughts:** Implementing the card flip effect turned out to be more challenging than anticipated.
 Vanilla CSS offers a lot of depth and flexibility, and shows just how much more there is to learn about its capabilities.

+### Day 15-21: September 12th-18th, 2024
+**Missed Post:** I have not been active here but I have been consistently building on my computer science knowledge with additional courses and books.

+### Day 22: September 19th, 2024
+**Missed Post:** I got the opportunity to attend Minnedemo hosted by [Minnestar](https://minnestar.org/). *"Minnedemo is a showcase for working technology products made in Minnesota.
+Demos are 7 minutes long and PowerPoint IS NOT ALLOWED.
+We like to think of it as Geek Show and Tell!
+It’s an energizing and informative evening for innovators, investors, and technologists of all kinds.
+Come see what the local scene is up to, with networking before, during, and afterward".*
+- [Abe](https://www.useabe.com/) : This is an at home service that connects you with a professional who will give you advice when you're stuck on your DIY project.
+- [Attentio](https://attentio.io/) : An AI training platform that teaches AI through conversation and allows it to fully generalize and permanently retain new concepts without large datasets.
+- [HabitAware](https://habitaware.com/) : This is an awareness bracelet that aims to build your awareness of body-focused repetitive behaviors like chronic hair pulling, skin picking, and nail biting - helping you to break unwanted habits.
+- [HLRBO](https://www.hlrbo.com/) : A platform that supports both hunters and landowners with property leasing.
+- [OmegaVR](https://omegavr.com/) : A VR platform that aims to improve the lives of people with accessibility issues.
+- [The Poopcopter](https://calebolson.com/) : A self guided poop removal system using a drone, 3D printed pickup system and machine learning
+- [tinkl: Pee in Peace](https://tinkl-946316b8de2d.herokuapp.com/#/bathrooms) : An app that locates nearby gender-neutral and single-stall restrooms in the Minneapolis-St. Paul metropolitan area so that trans, nonbinary, and gender-nonconforming people are able to find safe restrooms where they can pee in peace.

+### Day 23: September 23rd, 2024
+**Today:** Got some work done on my portfolio.
+I was suffering from choice paralysis that was preventing me from moving forward.
+With some design inspiration from a friend I was able to get my hands on the keyboard again.
+I decided to head in a different direction choosing a simple and clean design instead.